✕

 3. Bad Email Addresses

-Another “something strange” in your Pardot (Account Engagement) org could very well be bad email addresses.
-Invalid emails, abuse emails, catch-all emails – all need to be purged before taking over your healthy deliverability.
+Another “something strange” in your Account Engagement org could very well be bad email addresses.
+Invalid emails, abuse emails, catch-all emails – all of these need to be purged before taking over your healthy deliverability.
 Get back-up from an email verification tool before going into battle against bad emails.

 READ MORE: 5 Bad Emails That Destroy Email Deliverability